Emergence of Time

 Discussion

-Spacetime geometry, time, quantum probabilities, and classicality emerge as features of typical correlations within a timeless universal state.
-Singularities and divergences mark the boundaries of informational accessibility, not physical breakdowns.
+Time, spacetime geometry, quantum probabilities, and classicality emerge as features of typical correlations within a timeless universal state.
+Singularities and divergences mark boundaries of informational accessibility, not physical breakdowns.

-The Spectral Selection Principle shifts the explanatory burden from fundamental dynamics to informational selection, providing a unified resolution of the problem of time, the origin of quantum probabilities, and the absence of observable infinities.
+The Spectral Selection Principle shifts the explanatory burden from fundamental dynamics to informational structure, unifying the emergence of time, quantum theory, and the absence of observable infinities.

 DeWitt, Bryce S. 1967.
 “Quantum Theory of Gravity.
 I. The Canonical Theory.”
 Physical Review 160 (5): 1113–48.